karthikeyaspace/venus-db/README.md

 A simple SQL database system built from scratch in C++ to understand the internal workings of database systems.
 This project is inspired by Sir Arpit Bhayani and Prof. Andy Pavlo's educational content on database internals.

+This is the Version v1.0 of Venus DB, more are yet to come.

 ## Project Goals

 - **Educational**: Learn database internals by building one from scratch